You could be someone’s cure

 - About 1 in 430 members will actually donate.

 Two important factors in matching marrow donors to patients: Age and ancestry

 Registry members are listed on Be The Match Registry until their 61st birthday.
-However, doctors request donors in the 18 to 44 over age group 90% of the time.
+However, doctors request donors in the 18 to 44 age group more than 85% of the time.
 Research shows that younger donors provide the greatest chance for transplant success.